Balers & Baler Manufacturers

 Granutech-Saturn Systems provides a diverse range of waste management systems.
 Our systems provide reliable, quality performance in the solid waste, hazardous waste, and metal processing industries.
 If you are looking for an easy to use, functional baling system, then look no further.
 We design and manufacture balers to make waste disposal as simple and as efficient as possible.
 With a Granutech-Saturn Systems baler, you won’t have to worry about waste management again!

-Here at MAX-PAK Waste Processing Equipment, we design and construct a complete line of industrial baling solutions.
-Our diverse offering of balers and recycling equipment includes vertical balers, horizontal balers, foam balers, two-ram balers, and other types of custom equipment.
-With more than 40 years of experience, we are confident that we can engineer and build a baler to satisfy all of your recycling requirements!
+Here at Compactors Unlimited, we supply a complete line of industrial baling and compacting solutions.
+Our diverse offering of balers and recycling equipment includes horizontal and vertical balers, all kinds of crushers, and compactors.
+With decades of experience, we are confident that we can provide you with a baler that satisfies all of your recycling requirements!
 Call us today or visit us online for more information!

-At HSM of America, we provide you with innovative, efficient, and reliable recycling and scrap handling solutions.
-We’ve been manufacturing high quality balers and compactors for more than 40 years, and we manufacture a broad range of compacting solutions, including vertical baling presses, horizontal baling presses, barrel presses, and more.
-Our balers are specially designed for optimal loading and unloading as well as energy efficient operation.
+At BE Equipment, we provide you with innovative, efficient, and reliable recycling and waste handling solutions.
+We’ve been supplying high quality balers, compactors, shredders, and other recycling equipment for more than 30 years, and we also offer affordable used equipment as well.
+Vertical balers, horizontal balers, auto tie balers, two ram balers, and many other balers are available.
 Contact us to see what we can do for you!

 Balers usually deal with large volumes of material at one time and therefore have a large input area to accommodate the bulk material.
 The input area feeds into a compression chamber where the scrap or waste material is pounded and squeezed until it is in a compact shape.
 Then the waste is bound in order to maintain the compact shape.
 Wire, plastic or string is used to tightly bind around the compressed material.
 Some balers can be designed to produce bales in specific sizes although custom capabilities in a baler will cost more than a standard model.
 Smaller bales are lighter and easier to transport but the process of creating smaller bales will slow down the overall compression application.
 Customized bales may be worth for a company it in terms of long-term expenditure if a specific size is required for transport or storage purposes.
 Industries that may benefit from customized sizing are restaurants, retail facilities and warehouses to compact boxes, food scraps and excess packaging waste.
 For high waste-producing industries including automotive manufacturing, plastics manufacturing and grocery stores or food services, the necessity of compacting and baling is not only for recycling purposes, but also for economical benefits.
 Reducing the bulk of the waste reduces the money and effort required to dispose of it, leading to the company saving over time.
 Furthermore, using compactors to reduce the waste cuts down the carbon dioxide emissions required in the process of recycling and further helping the environment.